 The Latin name of sainfoin is Onobrychis viciifolia, which derives from the Greek, ónos (ővoç, "donkey") and brýkein ("to eat avariciously").
-It is believed that this name makes reference to the plants' beneficial attributes in animal nutrition that could have been known since ancient times.
+It is believed that this name makes reference to the plants' beneficial attributes in animal nutrition that has been known since ancient times.

 Sainfoin has many common names, "sainfoin" being the most popular in English.
-It is possibly an adaptation of its common name in old French, "St. Foin", which means "healthy hay".
-In a very generic way, sainfoin is also called 'Medicinal Plant'.
+It means "healthy/holy hay".

 The term Luzerne is used in many languages to refer to plants of the genus Medicago, especially Medicago sativa (lucerne), and the traditional use of this denomination for sainfoin can generate some confusion.
 It is also called "holy grass" due its beneficial properties, "French grass" or "Cock's head" in English, or "crête de coq" in French.
 It is called "pipirigallo" in Spanish, meaning cockscomb, which relates to the shape of spiny husk of the seed.
+"Foin de

-"Foin de Bourgogne", "Fenasse", "Bourgogne" or "Herbe éternelle" are other names.
+Bourgogne", "Fenasse", "Bourgogne" or "Herbe éternelle" are other names.